 - Click the name of your search terms report.

-- Enter your terms in the text box under the New Terms heading so that each term appears on a separate line.
+- Enter your terms in the text box so that each term appears on a separate line.

 Alternatively, you can also click the Dictionary link to display the Dictionary Search pop-up.
 In the pop-up you can perform searches using fuzziness, proximity, and stemming.
 Click Copy to List to add the Dictionary search results to the New Terms text box.